alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/OPENSHIFT.md

 ecommerce, portal, your-app, etc, etc namespace contains: replica set

+# Instructions

-# Install the MongoDB Enterprise Operator via OperatorHub (one time install)
+## Install the MongoDB Enterprise Operator via OperatorHub (one time install)

 1. Install the MongoDB Enterprise Operator via OperatorHub.
 Install with defaults (watch all namespace, automatic update)
-2. Check the operator pod logs to see if it's installed correctly.
+1. Check the operator pod logs to see if it's installed correctly.

-# Install Ops Manager
+## Install Ops Manager
 Prereq: Operator is installed.

 1. Create a new project.  `oc new-project mongodb`
-2. Execute the 1 command to create the username/passwd to log into Ops Manager running in the kube cluster.
+1. Execute the 1 command to create the username/passwd to log into Ops Manager running in the kube cluster.
 You do this for each mongodb cluster.
 I use the OCP CLI.

 `
 oc create secret generic ops-manager-admin-user-credentials --from-literal=Username="albert.wong@mongodb.com" --from-literal=Password="Admin1234$" --from-literal=FirstName="Albert" --from-literal=LastName="Wong"
 `

-3. Deploy Ops Manager
+1. Deploy Ops Manager

 ```
 ---